 Exempt development is development that will have minimal impact on the local environment and which may be undertaken without any Council approval.
 It is the applicant/owner's responsibility to demonstrate that works are Exempt Development if challenged to do so.
 If in doubt you should seek written advice from Council.
 Penalties may apply to works that are mistakenly carried out as Exempt Development.

 There are approximately 50 development types that are potentially exempt under the Codes SEPP and include development such as front fences, carports, garden sheds and pergolas.
-To assist you in determining whether your development is exempt under the requirements of the Codes SEPP, please refer to the Electronic Housing Code below.

 The State Environmental Planning Policy (SEPP) Infrastructure 2007 allows for various forms of development to be undertaken without the need for development consent.
 Such forms of development include, but are not limited to, works in relation to educational establishments, emergency services, health services, group homes, service providers and road infrastructure facilities.